History of AnV Guild Rules

 Players who pass their trial are promoted to this rank.
-While on this rank, players are usually scheduled 2 or 3 times per week and with patience and skill can progress to becoming core raiders.
-Dropouts, no-shows or severe lack of performance may cause a raider to lose his rank and be demoted to Casual raider or Member.
+While on this rank, players are usually scheduled 2 or 3 times per week.
+Dropouts, no-shows or severe lack of performance may cause a raider to lose his rank and be demoted to Member.
 A raider can ask their Role Officer any time for feedback regarding their performance.

 Any non-raiding Member of the guild - friends of raiders or guildies who can´t raid, but want to stay in touch.

 Self Explanatory, alts are not considered raiding characters and can only join casual runs unless needed to fill a missing role on a raid night.

 A rank for any member currently undergoing a trial to become a raider.
 To pass trial, a player has to raid with the guild for at least 2 weeks before being either be promoted to raider.
 In cases when there is not enough data to decide the trial, the trial can be extended.
 To pass trial, a person also has to fit into the guild and contribute to friendly atmosphere within it and may be removed if that isn´t working out.
 Like everyone else, a person during their trial can ask their role officers for feedback on their trial at any point of time.

 Honorary rank for some of most memorable members of Acta non Verba over the years.